Juliopdata/Global-Shark-Attack-Incidents/README.md

     - Florida is the area where there are more attacks.
     - The 2000 years are the years with most sharks attacks.
     - Uruguay with no Sea have at least One shark attack.
+    - In 1989 same number of people die by Dogs and Sharks attacks.